 The vegetable market had a unique roof design with glass panes to let in natural light.
 At its peak, it was considered ‘upmarket’ and expensive compared to other nearby markets in Basavanagudi.
 Several years ago, a major fire breakout damaged the vegetable market and there was talk of closing it for safety reasons.
 But it continued to operate as no vendor was willing to vacate their shops.
 Finally, the relocation happened some time ago and vendors reluctantly moved to the building constructed in place of the movie theater.
 But the move has not been without its share of controversy and confusion.
 The space designated for parking is now being used for shops, ostensibly for a short term.
 But we all know what happens once a space is occupied; it is usually for good.

 During the initial years, the complex was clean and well maintained with wide pedestrian paths and an open courtyard in the middle.
 People enjoyed sitting around and chatting in the evenings.
 The movie theater was first called Poonam and featured mainly Hindi, Kannada and English movies in the morning shows.
 Several years later, it was renamed after the legendary director Puttanna Kanagal.
 For some years it showed only Kannada movies and state-run film festivals.
 A few years later, the theater was closed, despite offers from stars Vishnuvardhan and Ambarish to run the theater in memory of their mentor.
-Even the building was recently demolished to build a replacement vegetable and fruit market that remains unoccupied for many years.
+Even the building was recently demolished, so there are no traces of it left.

 The complex also had two very popular restaurants – Airlines for South Indian food on the eastern side and Cafe De Airlines on the western side for Continental and North Indian cuisine.
 The latter was one of the earliest swanky air-conditioned restaurants that served soups, sandwiches and also alcohol.
 HMV House was another popular outlet – with people thronging to buy vinyl records and later audio cassettes.
 A few of the original businesses still continue today – like Janatha Bazaar, Super Bazaar and Nagashri Book House.